 Their arms race with DISH raged on through the 2000s.
 In 2007, DIRECTV moved to provide 150 HD channels nationwide, one of the best offerings available at the time.
 In 2014 they took the viewing experience a step further, becoming the first satellite TV to offer 4k programming.

-Following a 2015 buyout, DIRECTV today exists as a subsidiary of AT&T. This ownership gives DIRECTV major leverage; AT&T has a strong foothold as a provider of cable, internet, and mobile coverage.
+Following a 2015 buyout, DIRECTV today exists as a subsidiary of AT&T, and is also available bundled with CenturyLink internet.
+This ownership gives DIRECTV major leverage; AT&T has a strong foothold as a provider of cable, internet, and mobile coverage.
 The company continues to explore ways to leverage their presence in those markets to integrate across platforms and viewing devices.

 Satellite TV comes in two parts: the dish (also known as the antenna or the horn) and the receiver.
 The dish is the part physically mounted on the outside of your house.
 Satellites launched by the service provider receive a signal from the broadcaster, bounce the signal back down to your dish, and your dish then bounces that signal to your receiver.